sa-github-cxdmelb2016/sa-github-cxdmelb2016.github.io/_posts/2016-06-24-changing-face-of-hr.md

 <div class="post__divider"></div>

 _Dawn Sharifan is an Adjunct Professor at San Francisco State University with over a decade of experience in HR.
 She became Head of HR at Slack when one of her students requested she apply for the role.
-She now travels the world helping Slackelese to do the best work of their life.
-At CulturexDesign Dawn will be discussing how to nurture and scale culture in a fast-growth global company. <a href="https://www.eventbrite.com/e/culture-x-design-melbourne-2016-tickets-25704072573#tickets" target="_blank">Get your tickets today</a>._
+She now travels the world helping Slack employees to do the best work of their life.
+At Culture x Design Dawn will be discussing how to nurture and scale culture in a fast-growth global company. <a href="https://www.eventbrite.com/e/culture-x-design-melbourne-2016-tickets-25704072573#tickets" target="_blank">Get your tickets today</a>._